Curry-Coconut Popcorn Balls Recipe

 Sweet, spicy, and savory all at once, these Indian-influenced popcorn balls are a shoo-in for adventurous eaters.

 Special equipment: You’ll need a reliable candy/fat thermometer for this recipe.
-We like this one by CDN.

 Game plan: The popcorn balls will last up to 5 days when stored at room temperature in an airtight container.